By Shea + Raan Parton

 At Apolis, we’re fascinated by the possibilities for natural dye and we love finding ways to work with local artisans and manufacturers on interesting projects.
-The highly anticipated limited restock of our Customizable Dark Indigo Market Bag gave us an opportunity to combine those interests into products that help provide fair wages, job benefits, and profit dividends to the Bangladeshi moms who make each bag.
+We were able to combine those interests into our Customizable Long Handle Tote in Indigo, which also helps provide Fair-Trade-certified wages, job benefits, and profit dividends to the Bangladeshi moms who make each bag.

 This particular project involved the classic Apolis totes being hand-dyed by an indigo-dyeing studio on Los Angeles’s Eastside.
 We spoke with Max, who heads up the studio, about what makes indigo dyeing such a unique process.

 Unlike more commonly used synthetic blue dyes, the indigo used for these bags is natural and plant-based — which means the resulting products are free of caustic heavy chemicals.
 “The way we do our indigo processing, and the equipment we have, is relatively low in water consumption, too.
 So this is a really good practice in trying to figure out a way to sustainably use natural dyes.
 It’s also a really effective dye.”